Skip to main content

 • Initial nursing visits usually last about two hours, and follow-up visits last approximately one hour.

-Depending on the home care services prescribed by your child's physician, our clinician visits may initially be daily, weekly or monthly.
-Children's Hospital Home Care will work closely with your child’s physician and your insurance provider to ensure your child’s home care needs are met at required intervals for as long as necessary.
+Depending on the Home Care services prescribed by your child's physician, our clinician visits may initially be daily, weekly or monthly.
+Children's Hospital Home Care will work closely with your child’s physician and your insurance provider to make sure your child’s Home Care needs are met at required intervals for as long as necessary.

-During your child's scheduled home care visit, the RN or RT will need a parent or legal guardian to be present while they review and ask you to complete forms that are important to your child’s care and treatment.
+During your child's scheduled Home Care visit, the registered nurse or respiratory therapist will need a parent or legal guardian present to review and ask you to complete forms that are important to your child’s care and treatment.

 Consents, benefits and responsibilities

-The visiting RT or RN will review and explain essential documents such as your Home Care Consent and Assignment of Benefits.
-This document serves multiple purposes.
+The visiting registered nurse or respiratory therapist will review and explain essential documents such as your Home Care Consent and Assignment of Benefits.
+This document has many uses.
 It:

 Assessments